intel/dffml/docs/arch/alice/discussion/0023/reply_0054.md

-The thing is, we haven't really architected anything at all.
+- The thing is, we haven't really architected anything at all.
 We're just reusing the existing best understood architecture, the brain.
+- SBOM VEX for links?